googleapis/google-cloud-cpp/google/cloud/spanner/benchmarks/README.md

 to the [Authentication Overview][authentication-quickstart] if they need a more in-depth discussion.

-Save the credentials you want to use to a file.
-Then set the `GOOGLE_APPLICATION_CREDENTIALS` environment variable to the path of this file.

-If you are running the benchmarks in a virtual machine, the library can automatically use the GCE instance service account (when you do **not** set `GOOGLE_APPLICATION_CREDENTIALS`).
-You may need to grant this service account permissions to work with Cloud Spanner.
-Examine the [spanner roles][spanner-roles-link] to chose a role for this account, the principal used to run these benchmark should have (at least) the permissions granted by the `roles/spanner.databaseAdmin` role.

 ### Running the benchmark

 By default the benchmarks run simple smoke tests, the intention is for these